 - Are these course goals or learning outcomes or both?

-- Are the course goals written using appropriate verbs? (fuzzy, not directly measurable, such as understand or appreciate)
+- Are the course goals written using appropriate verbs?

 - Are the learning outcomes written using active, observable, measurable verbs?
 Can you imagine ways that they could actually be assessed?